RalfZgeib/IVMS/README.md

 - **Force data** is converted to pressure using the known syringe and nozzle geometry.
 - **Shear rate** is calculated based on flow rate and nozzle dimensions.
-- **Rheological corrections** (Bagley, wall-slip, Rabinowitsch) are applied for accurate viscosity estimation.
+- **Rheological corrections** (Friction, Bagley, wall-slip, Rabinowitsch) are applied for accurate viscosity estimation.
-- **Viscosity curves** are fitted to the Carreau-Yasuda model for non-Newtonian fluids.
+- **Viscosity curves** are fitted to the Carreau-Yasuda & Power Law models for non-Newtonian fluids.
 - **Results** can be compared to offline rheometer data for validation.

-Sample data and analysis scripts are provided in `/data/` and `/code/analysis/`.

 ---